DynohXD/Asg-2/README.md

 ### Content
 - Some options been taken from [Carousell](https://www.carousell.sg/).
-- References some of the Javascript codes have been taken from [Stack Overflow](https://stackoverflow.com/)
+- References some of the Javascript codes for homepage have been taken from [Stack Overflow](https://stackoverflow.com/)
 - References for some of the CSS codes have been taken from [W3Schools](https://www.w3schools.com/)
 - [Lottie Animations](https://lottiefiles.com/search?q=loading&category=animations&animations-sort=popular)